drshahizan/Python-big-data/assignment/ass7/hpdp/Pergolakan/readme.md

 |Muhammad Farhan Bin Ibrahim             | A21EC0072     |  Dask  |
 |Muhammad Fikri Bin Sharunazim              |  A21EC0075    |   Modin |
 | Muhammad Adam Fahmi Bin Mohd Taufiq              |  A21EC0061    |  Vaex  |

+In this Assignment, we will compare 3 libraries (Dask, Modin and Vaex) with tradisional way of handling big data (using Pandas Only)

 ### 📂 Folder content:
 * [📖 Pandas Only ](PandasOnly.ipynb)